 The name of this location is new Harbour City development, a skyscraper-dotted expanse of green in the heart of Pudong’s growing financial district, just minutes away from Shanghai IFC and the Shanghai World Financial Centre.
 Even though this is a great luxury hotel in other ways, the views can be bland and depressing from this hotel.
 River views sound glamorous and exciting, but, given the smog and the surroundings, some river views are just that.
 The brown river is pretty much all you can see.

 Rooms at the Four Seasons Pudong are very thoughtfully designed and are our top pick.
 They are excellent.
-Electrical outlets are where you need them, there is a power strip at the desk, there’s a double basin in the bathroom, which makes the bathroom ideal for two and there’s a great walk-in shower.
+Electrical outlets are where you need them, and there is a power strip at the desk, there’s a double basin in the bathroom, which makes the bathroom ideal for two, and there’s a great walk-in shower.
 The Junior Suite is the accommodation to pick if you want the best from the Four Seasons Pudong.
 Corner rooms are also a great choice and have an open plan layout, great for longer stays or with a significant other/travel partner.

 The rooms at the Peninsula are excellent too, but those at the Four Seasons Shanghai are not quite as good with a much more traditional decor that feels dated.
-These are the least attractive rooms in my humble opinion.
+These are the least attractive rooms, in my humble opinion.

-The complimentary internet at both Four Seasons hotels is decent and there is an option to pay for premium access which is faster.
-There are no problems accessing Google, etc, from both the Four Seasons and from the Park Hyatt for that matter, which is also a great luxury hotel option in Beijing.
+The complimentary internet at both Four Seasons hotels is decent, and there is an option to pay for premium access which is faster.
+There are no problems accessing Google, etc., from both the Four Seasons and from the Park Hyatt, for that matter, which is also a great luxury hotel option in Beijing.
 The Mandarin Oriental and Peninsula’s internet is not usually as good.

 The Peninsula doesn’t have a club lounge.
 Four Seasons Shanghai and Four Seasons at Pudong both have great club lounges with great spreads of food and views.
 I prefer the Pudong lounge as I like the modern feel.
-The Mandarin Oriental also has an excellent Club lounge and all three of these club lounges feature in my best club lounges in Shanghai.
+The Mandarin Oriental also has an excellent Club lounge, and all three of these club lounges feature in my best club lounges in Shanghai.
 If you want a hotel with a club lounge, don’t book into the Peninsula.

-The Four Seasons Shanghai At Pudong offers a truly spectacular breakfast, spread across three different rooms.
-It can’t be beaten although, in all honesty, the breakfast on offer at all four of these luxury hotels is out of this world.
+The Four Seasons Shanghai At Pudong offers a truly spectacular breakfast spread across three different rooms.
+It can’t be beaten, although, in all honesty, the breakfast on offer at all four of these luxury hotels is out of this world.
 You really can’t go wrong.

 The Langham is a great choice with a club lounge and lots of great restaurants.
-The Ruijin InterContinental offers a very peaceful setting, almost like you’re not in the city, and it’s in the heart of the former French Concession area which is one of the best districts in Shanghai.
-Tourists tend to head to the Bund area, where The Peninsula, Fairmont Peace Hotel and Waldorf are located.
+The Ruijin InterContinental offers a very peaceful setting, almost like you’re not in the city, and it’s in the heart of the former French Concession area, which is one of the best districts in Shanghai.
+Tourists tend to head to the Bund area, where The Peninsula, Fairmont Peace Hotel, and Waldorf are located.
 You may or may not want to be near or far from these crowds.

-Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
+Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.